 - Two variants of different volatile memory sizes are available.
 They are 1GB or 2GB.

-- For generating accurate graphics, it uses Mali-450 MP2 GPU alongside an optional 8GB to 64GB eMMC for storage.
+- It uses Mali-450 MP2 GPU alongside an optional 8GB to 64GB eMMC for storage for generating accurate graphics.

-- Just like Raspberry Pie for connectivity, it has 4x USB ports, Fast Ethernet, and 40-pin expansion to work with a wide range of devices.
+- Like Raspberry Pie for connectivity, it has 4x USB ports, Fast Ethernet, and 40-pin expansion to work with a wide range of devices.

 - It is not suitable to develop IoT projects as there is no Bluetooth or WiFI available on the board.